24th September 2020

 • The new metrics should be incorporated in the Green Book and become a regular part of Treasury assessments of government spending, to support the Government’s development of robust processes for delivering zero emissions.

-• Such metrics will also be useful in assessing preparation for other external risks, including future pandemics and could be used also by the private sector.
+• Such metrics will also be useful in assessing preparation for other external risks, including future pandemics and could be used also by the private sector. - Use post-Covid stimuli to grow skills and businesses compatible with zero emissions.

 • Conventional economic stimuli in the construction of national infrastructure risk running counter to the UK’s climate law, as evidenced by the Heathrow 3rd runway.